-- deck plan 7 cabins information: the 6 most-forward located cabins (portside 7110, 7112, 7114, and starboard 7510, 7512, 7514) have large metal structure balconies (the opening looks like a porthole) which makes the view partially obstructed, but also offers greater privacy.
-Staterooms from 7116 to 7128 (portside) and from 7516 to 7528 (starboard) have balconies with a metal lip (up to 3 ft / 1 m wide) extending out from the deck, which obstructs the view when looking straight down.
+- deck plan 7 cabins information: the 6 most-forward located cabins (portside and starboard) have large metal structure balconies (the opening looks like a porthole) which makes the view partially obstructed, but also offers greater privacy.
 All aft-located interior cabins are above the Two70 (show lounge, upper level) so noise during evening shows could be an issue.
-Mid-ship balconies (on rooms located where the deck is wider) offer clear sea views (when looking down) and some of the balconies are larger.
-Balconies on rooms located where the deck narrows are with partially obstructed views due to lifeboats (only when looking straight down).

 Anthem of the Seas Deck 8 Plan